mrkllntschpp/Machine-Learning-For-Everyone/README.md

 ### Contributing

 Have a really good idea about how to help?
 Want to work with me to see if your super-cool new machine learning algorithm could be coded up in Excel?
+Have some advice on how I should structure this for github better?
+Let me know.
+Thanks!

 ### Questions